TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

 ### Learners Connecting to Course Content

 - Establish a clear relationship between the course/unit learning outcomes, learning activities, and assessments.
 This alignment creates a cohesive learning experience and helps students understand the purpose and relevance of their activities and assessments.
-- Develop assessments that effectively measure the achievement of the course learning outcomes and align with the course activities and resources.
+- Develop authentic assessments that effectively measure the achievement of the course learning outcomes and align with the course activities and resources.
 - Design learning activities that scaffold and support students in building foundational knowledge and skills within the course.
-- Provide opportunities for gradual progression and reinforcement of concepts and skills.
 - Create engaging instructional materials (written/oral content, videos, graphics, readings, etc.), to support learners in achieving the learning outcomes.
 - Use appropriate educational technology to promote student engagement and active learning. (e.g. [H5P](https://create.twu.ca/h5p/), e-portfolios, etc.)